• 00Days

 Oral presentation guidelines

-APLAR 2022 is being held as a hybrid congress.
-Therefore speakers are able to either give their presentations in-person or virtually.
+APLAR 2024 is being held as a fully in-person congress.
+Therefore all speakers are required to attend in-person to present their work.

 It is important that you read and understand these guidelines while preparing your presentation.